voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

             dataset = fo.Dataset.from_dir(dataset_dir, dataset_type, name=name)

+        If none of these formats match, then click another tab to see how to load a |Dataset| in a custom format.

-        :doc:`>> Learn more about loading datasets by type!<datasets>`
+        :doc:`>> Learn more about loading common-format datasets!<datasets>`

     .. tab:: I have data in a custom format

         .. tabs::

-            .. tab:: My data is stored in a directory
+            .. tab:: My data is stored as media files on disk

                 The recommended approach to loading a |Dataset| is by iterating over your data and labels and creating